kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/style-react-components/10-dynamic-classes-scss-functions.md

 @import './components/form';
 ```

 **note** Where it is imported is important.
-We want it to come first
+We want it to come first so that any files using variables will have access to them

 `_item.scss`